WebAssembly/wasi-filesystem/wit/wasi-filesystem.wit.md

 /// Read the contents of a symbolic link.
 ///
 /// If the contents contain an absolute or rooted path in the underlying
-/// filesystem, this function fails with `errno::perm`.
+/// filesystem, this function fails with `error-code::not-permitted`.
 ///
 /// Note: This is similar to `readlinkat` in POSIX.
 readlink-at: func(